Drew92/Test-Automation-SwagLabsDemoWebsite/README.md

 - To execute the "remove item from cart and product list" test: `npm run remove-item`
 - To execute the "negative" tests: `npm run unhappy-paths`

+NB.
+Each command has the `--headed` option to display the tests executing in the browser.